Configuring

 You can provide a custom CA certificate to the Event Manager instance.

-The operator uses the Cert Manager installed on the system to create the certificates used for secure communication by the Event Manager instance.
+The operator uses the Cert Manager that is installed on the system to create the certificates that are used to secure all endpoints on the Event Manager instance.
 The certificates are signed by using the provided CA certificate.

 The CA secret that is created and referenced in the certificate manager must contain the keys ca.crt, tls.crt, tls.key.
 The ca.crt key and the tls.crt key can have the same value.